rapha-carvalho/forex_data/README.md

 ## Requirements

-In order to run this pipeline, you need to set up an IAM role that have read/write permissions on both Amazon's S3 and Amazon's Redshift.
+In order to run this pipeline, you need to set up an IAM role with read/write permissions on both Amazon's S3 and Amazon's Redshift.
 You'll also need to create an S3 bucket and a Redshift cluster.

-Besides that, you'll need to install Docker, as we'll need it to run transformations in Spark.
+Besides that, you'll need to install Docker, as we'll use it to run transformations in Spark.

 All the packages used in this project are listed in [**requirements.txt**](https://gitlab.com/projetos-di/valor-do-evento/blob/master/csv_handler/README.md).
 Just run `pip install requirements` and you'll be all set!